-Graduate Teaching Assistants can teach Fisheries and Wildlife Corvallis, HMSC or Ecampus courses.
+Graduate Teaching Assistants can teach FWCS courses (FW) through Corvallis, HMSC or Ecampus campuses.
 Graduate students, in consultation with their major faculty member, may gain teaching experience or extend the period of time covered by research support through a Graduate Teaching Assistantship (GTA).
 The GTA positions should not be considered a permanent source of funding.

 GTA support comes in three forms:

 - Online courses assigned to the students of the Course Supervisors.

 - Online courses that have not been assigned to the students of a Course Supervisor (because he/she does not have a student who needs the support).

 - A limited number of on campus GTAs that are subsidized by Ecampus program revenues.
 These on campus GTAs can be “grader” positions for large courses or lab TAs.
 On campus GTAs are filled by review of qualified applicants, but require the GTA to be on campus for labs and office hours.

 Students in need of support who are qualified to assist with particular courses will be assigned first.
 We occasionally hire a student from Marine Resource Management, Environmental Science, or Zoology after all FW Master's and PhD students are supported.
 Graduate students cannot instruct graduate-level courses, and can only assist with “slash” courses if they do not have grading responsibilities for the graduate students in the class.